h4pZ/h4pz.co/content/about.md

 deep learning engineer

-ai the wired and shell ghosts
+ai, the wired and shell ghosts

 ---